RocketSoftware/uniface-ux/src/ux/framework/README.md

 - Automatic delegation of properties to sub-widgets.
 - Automatic delegation of triggers of sub-widgets.

 To make use of the implicit property and trigger delegation, properties and trigger names need to be prefixed by the sub-widget ID.
 For static sub-widgets, the sub-widget ID is defined as part of the worker that defines the sub-widget.
 For dynamic sub-widgets, the sub-widget ID is provided by the object definition.
-It is the Worker that creates the sub-widgets that controls this and typically varies.
+The Worker that creates the sub-widgets controls this, and the exact behavior may vary.
 Check out the Worker’s documentation.

 - Property names of sub-widgets need to be of the following syntax: subWidgetId:propName
 - Trigger names of sub-widgets need to be of the following syntax: trigger subWidgetId_propName

 Sub-widget Ids need to be unique within the context of its parent widget.

 ## Formatted Value Support

 Often, widgets are accessed by other widgets to provide a limited service to that widget, for example formatted, text-based representation of the value or a simplified single-click-actionable variation to be used as menu item.

 - `getValueFormatted(properties)` returns a normalized object with value and optional errorMessage.

 ## Tracing & Debugging Utilities

 - Controlled via the static `Widget.tracing` object.
 - `log()` and `staticLog()` provide conditional trace output for debugging.

 ## UI State Control

 - `blockUI()` and `unblockUI()` propagate interaction locks to all sub-widgets.

 ## Extending the UX Widget Framework

 The UX Widget Framework is maintained by Uniface but can be extended and/or modified.
 It is not advised to directly change the sources as provide by Uniface.
-Instead, create your own widget base class by extended the Uniface one.
+Instead, create your own widget base class by extending the Uniface one.
 This allows upgrading to newer versions in the future easier.

 ## Extending Workers